 The Lord told me once that “the works you did at first” that we are to “repent (turn back to) and do,” written in Revelation 2:5 to an old church are “the works of their early relationship with Him.”
 Then He showed me my early relationship with my wife 8 years ago, which really convicted me, and I relived how obsessed I was just to listen to her voice, just to look into her eyes, just to reach out to hold her hand, and just to be in her presence.
 Then, the Lord said, “That’s what I meant, regardless of what you’ve heard others say.”
 This really brought me back to the most important priority of proseuche patiently-waiting, watching, listening, relational conversational-prayer.

-The present participle often used by Jesus is NOT a 1-time event or even describing a present even or somehow an ongoing event as the present indicative form would, but more explicitly describes a “routine action or lifestyle habit.”
+The present participle often used by Jesus is NOT a 1-time event or even describing a present event or somehow an ongoing event as the present indicative form would, but more explicitly describes a “routine action or lifestyle habit.”
 We’ve already seen both used many times above.
-In fact, “the tax collectors and sinners were routinely eggizo drawing-extremely-close-into-one’s-presence to akouo listen-to-understand/know Jesus” (a).
-Jesus warned: “If anyone would come after Me, let him definitively/wholly deny himself and/coupled definitively/wholly take up his cross daily kai and/then/thus presently/ongoingly follow Me” (b), for “whoever does absolutely-in-fact-not presently/ongoingly take his cross and/coupled presently/ongoingly follows Me he is absolutely-in-fact-not worthy of Me.
-Whoever has routinely found/kept his life shall actually lose it, but/coupled whoever has routinely lost his life for My sake shall actually find it” (c). <Notes> a) Luke 15:1, b) Matthew 16:24; Mark 8:34; Luke 9:23, c) Matthew 10:38-39.
+In fact, “the tax collectors and sinners were routinely/habitually eggizo drawing-extremely-close-into-one’s-presence to akouo listen-to-understand/know Jesus” (a).
+Jesus warned: “If anyone would come after Me, let him definitively/wholly deny himself and/coupled definitively/wholly take up his cross daily kai and/subsequently presently/ongoingly follow Me” (b), for “whoever does absolutely-in-fact-NOT presently/ongoingly take his cross and/coupled presently/ongoingly follows Me he is absolutely-in-fact-NOT worthy of Me.
+Whoever has routinely/habitually found/kept his life shall actually lose it, but/coupled whoever has routinely/habitually lost his life for My sake shall actually find it” (c). <Notes> a) Luke 15:1, b) Matthew 16:24; Mark 8:34; Luke 9:23, c) Matthew 10:38-39.